ykoken/foursquare/README.md

     FOURSQUARE_CLIENT_SECRETKEY=JKMDXA4VCKY*******
     FOURSQUARE_URL= 'https://api.foursquare.com/v2/'

-####Usage
+## Usage
 for run on your local computer. input console

     php artisan serve

-###Notes
+## Notes

-prepared only with bootstrap, friends who want to improve can develop as vue, react or angular in their projects
+vue, react or angular were not used in this project.
+Friends who want to improve can develop.